Actipro/WPF-Controls/Documentation/topics/bars/controls/textbox.md

 ### Title

 An optional string [Title](xref:@ActiproUIRoot.Controls.Bars.BarTextBox.Title) can be specified, which is intended to override the control's `Label` when displayed in screen tips and customization UI.

+### Variant Sizes

+When a ribbon is in `Simplified` layout mode, the [BarTextBox](xref:@ActiproUIRoot.Controls.Bars.BarTextBox) control will render in a `Small` variant size by default and will collapse to an overflow menu when necessary.
+The [ToolBarItemCollapseBehavior](xref:@ActiproUIRoot.Controls.Bars.BarTextBox.ToolBarItemCollapseBehavior) property can be set to `Never` to prevent the textbox from ever collapsing to the overflow menu.

+See the [Resizing and Variants](../ribbon-features/resizing.md) topic for more information on ribbon's variant sizing features.

 ### Requested Width and Star Sizing